TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

-To the end that the health, safety and welfare of the People of the State of Illinois should be protected from those who would violate the laws regulating the production, sale, prescribing, manufacturing, administering, transporting, having in possession, dispensing, delivering, distribution or use of a controlled substance, as defined in the Illinois Controlled Substances Act (Ill.
-Rev. Stat.
-1981, ch.
-56½, pars.
-1100 et seq.), and cannabis, as defined in the Cannabis Control Act (Ill.
-Rev. Stat.
-1981, ch.
-56½, pars.
-701 et seq.), the Department of Law Enforcement establishes rules for the purpose of coordinating the operation of all MEG Units and to report those activities annually to the Governor and the General Assembly.
+To the end that the health, safety and welfare of the People of the State of Illinois should be protected from those who would violate the laws regulating the production, sale, prescribing, manufacturing, administering, transporting, having in possession, dispensing, delivering, distribution or use of a controlled substance, as defined in the Illinois Controlled Substances Act [720 ILCS 570], and cannabis, as defined in the Cannabis Control Act [720 ILCS 550], the Department of State Police establishes rules for the purpose of coordinating the operation of all MEG Units and for reporting those activities annually to the Governor and the General Assembly.

 b) Adherence to Professional Standards

-All MEG personnel and operations shall be conducted in such a way as to bring credit and not discredit upon the Unit, the department the individual represents, and the Department of Law Enforcement.
+All MEG personnel and operations shall be conducted in such a way as to bring credit, and not discredit, upon the MEG Unit, the department the individual represents, and the Department of State Police.

 c) Discrimination Prohibited

 No person operating under this Part shall discriminate against any individual on the basis of race, color, religion, sex or national origin in any manner prohibited by the laws of the United States or the State of Illinois.

 d) Interference with Department Staff Prohibited

 No person shall hinder, interfere, obstruct or intervene with any inspection or investigation conducted by the Department pursuant to the Act.